TRudenko22/whySQL/README.md

 # whySQL

-A Python JSON file parser.
+A JSON file parser written in Python.

 ### Why I built this.
 I wanted a quick way to format data to use in other programs.